 In a world of divisive politics, orange presidents and Brex-shit, we can at least agree on one thing.
 Garden gnomes are tacky.

 Rummaging in the shed, I found a stick I could shave to a point at one end, and a small, flat piece of wood.
-I nailed them together to make a small wooden sign.
+I nailed them together into a small wooden sign.
 Just a bit taller than the gnome.
 Several coats of blackboard paint and it was ready to go.

 Gnome puns.
-That was to be the gnome’s shtick.
+That was his shtick.

 The Abba song Gnoming Me Gnoming You was another of my puns.
 A couple stopped my partner to tell him they’d been singing that song that very morning.
-They’d spontaneously burst out laughing when they saw the sign.

 The gnome has become an Instagram star.
 His moniker: YourGnomieHomie.
 Follow him if you like gnome puns.
 (A niche market admittedly)